The Pay and Non-Pay Content of Job Ads: Details on the Text Analysis

 \subsection{Extracting Common Attributes from ``We Offer'' Lists}

-Our choice of which pay and non-pay attributes to include in the text analysis is based partly on commonly advertised attributes extracted from ``we offer'' sections of job ads.
-This section documents this process, and shows that attributes related to social environment, on-the-job training, tasks, pension schemes, and insurance schemes are commonly advertised in ``we offer'' sections of publicly posted vacancies.
-Our approach has four broad steps: (i) we extract lists from the corpus of job ads; (ii) we sort the lists into four distinct topics using a common model from natural language processing; (iii) we identify the topic that contains ``we offer'' sections by inspecting words and lists that, according to the model, are closely associated with the ``we offer'' sections; and (iv) we extract common phrases from the lists that are sorted into the ``we offer'' category.
-We assign some of these phrases to attribute categories, and add these categories to the list of attributes to search for in vacancies.
+Our choice of pay and non-pay attributes to include in the text analysis is partly informed by attributes commonly advertised in ``we offer'' sections of job ads.
+We document our approach here, and show that social environment, on-the-job training, tasks, pension schemes, and insurance schemes are among the most commonly advertised attributes in such sections.
+Our approach has four steps: (i) we extract lists from the corpus of job ads; (ii) we sort these lists into four topics using a latent Dirichlet allocation (LDA) topic model; (iii) we identify the topic corresponding to ``we offer'' sections by inspecting the words and lists most closely associated with it; and (iv) we extract common phrases from the lists assigned to this topic.
+We then assign phrases to attribute categories and add these categories to the set of attributes we search for in the ads.

-\paragraph{Extracting lists from vacancies} To identify ``we offer" sections in vacancies, we start by identifying and extracting a large collection of lists from the full corpus of job ads.
-Similar information in job ads is commonly grouped in lists, such as skill requirements, tasks, and the pay and non-pay content (i.e., ``we offer'' section).
-We extract lists by flagging consecutive instances of the html tag ``\textless li\textgreater'', which is used to indicate list elements in web pages, and plain text lines that start with a centered dot (·), hyphen (-) or a star (*).
-We combine consecutive sentences with this flag with the previous sentence (the list header) into separate observations.
-This process allows us to extract sections of texts that are likely to center on a single topic like skill requirements, tasks and pay and non-pay attributes.
-Although it possibly omits some lists, we are able to extract close to 1.5 million lists from around 50\% of the ads, though the approach may omit some lists that do not follow these formatting conventions.
+\paragraph{Extracting lists from vacancies} To identify ``we offer'' sections, we start by extracting lists from the full corpus of job ads.
+Lists are commonly used in job ads to group related information, such as skill requirements, tasks, and pay and non-pay attributes.
+We extract lists by identifying sequences of the HTML tag \texttt{\textless li\textgreater}, which denotes list elements in web pages, or plain-text lines beginning with a centered dot~(·), hyphen~(-), or star~(*).
+We combine each such sequence with the preceding sentence, which typically serves as the list header, into a single observation.
+This process allows us to extract sections of ads that are likely to focus on a single topic.
+We extract close to 1.5 million lists from around 50\% of the ads, though the approach may omit some lists that do not follow these formatting conventions.